mvolkmann/blog/src/nushell.md

 The only exception is blue which uses the letter "u" because "b" is used for black.

-The header elements that can be configured include header_align, header_bold, header_color, index_color, leading_trailing_space_bg, and separator_color.
+The header elements that can be configured include header_align, header_bold, header_color, index_color,
+leading_trailing_space_bg, and separator_color (used for table lines).
 The types that can be configured include primitive_binary, primitive_boolean, primitive_columnpath, primitive_date,
 primitive_decimal, primitive_duration, primitive_filesize, primitive_int,